vegawidget/vegawidget/CONTRIBUTING.md

   - [Documenting
     parameters](http://style.tidyverse.org/code-documentation.html#documenting-parameters):

-    For `@param` and `@return`, the text should be an uncapitalized sentence clause, starting with the expected class (or possible classes) of the argument or return value.
+    For `@param` and `@return`, the text should starting with the expected class (or possible classes) of the argument or return value, followed by a comma, then the (uncapitalized) description.
+If omitting the class name, then begin the description with a capital letter.

     ``` r
+    #' @param spec  An object to be coerced to `vegaspec`, a Vega/Vega-Lite specification
     #' @param width `integer`, sets the view width in pixels
     #'
     #' @return `logical` indicating success